 This is really just a good way to use up leftover roast vegetables and many combinations work well.

-Ideally you need half a cup of roast vegetables (potatoes, pumpkin, parsnip, carrots, etc) per serve
+Ideally you need half a cup of roast vegetables (potatoes, sweet potatoes, pumpkin, parsnip, carrots, etc) per serve

 2 slices of bacon per person